Breaking down SAQ prices

 All Quebecers benefit from this dividend because it is reinvested in various government programs, including health care and education, and a range of government services.

-In each of the last eight years, the SAQ has remitted a dividend of more than a billion dollars to the Quebec government.
-In fiscal 2020-2021, the amount was $1.219 billion.
+In each of the last nine years, the SAQ has remitted a dividend of more than a billion dollars to the Quebec government.
+In fiscal 2021-2022, the amount was $1.350 billion.